ilooner/DC_blog/DimensionsComputationBlog_Part_2.md

 ### Overview

-While the theory of how to compute the aggregations is correct, some more work is required to provide a scalable implementation of Dimensions Computation.
-As can be seen from the formulas provided in the sections above, the number of aggregations to maintain grows rapidly as the number of unique key values, aggregators, dimension combinations, and time buckets grows.
+While the theory of computing the aggregations is correct, some more work is required to provide a scalable implementation of Dimensions Computation.
+As can be seen from the formulas provided in the previous post, the number of aggregations to maintain grows rapidly as the number of unique key values, aggregators, dimension combinations, and time buckets grows.
 Additionally, a scalable implementation of Dimensions Computation must be capable of handling hundreds of thousands of events per second.
 In order to achieve this level of performance a balance must be struck between the speed afforded by in memory processing and the need to persist large quantities of data.
 This balance is achieved by performing dimensions computation in three phases:

 1. The **Pre-Aggregation** phase.
 2. The **Unification** phase.